kamilos04/Company-Task-Manager/README.md

 # Company Task Manager

-An application for managing the tasks of teams and company employees
+An application for managing the tasks of employees and teams in the company.

 ## Tech Stack